1. Can you review a contract and section 32 for me?

-We are located at Suite 4, Level 6, 451 Little Bourke Street, Melbourne.
-The located of our office verses the location of the property does not affect the quality of our conveyancing service one bit, and the beauty of being located in Melbourne CBD is that we are 5 minutes down the road from most of the settlement venues.
+We are located at Level 19/114 William St., Melbourne.
+The location of our office versus the location of the property does not affect the quality of our conveyancing service one bit, and the beauty of being located in Melbourne CBD is that we are 5 minutes down the road from most of the settlement venues.
 This eliminates the need to hire a settlement agent on your behalf, reducing your cost.

 You don’t need to attend settlement, as we will perform the settlement on your behalf, as this service is included in our fixed fee.
 We are located 5 minutes away from the most settlement venues and the settlement process generally takes around 20 mins on average.
 All you need to do is just simply wait for our call after settlement confirming it has taken place.
 Thereafter you can collect any spare keys to the property from the selling agent’s office.